 Howth as a tourist attraction

-One of the main attractions for Howth was bathing which was presumed to have noteworthy healing powers.
-One of the first tenants in Earlscliffe, Pauline McClintock-Bunbury, was supposedly attracted to the property because of the bathing.
+One of the main tourist attractions for Howth was bathing, which was presumed to have noteworthy healing powers. in fact, one of the first tenants in Earlscliffe, Pauline McClintock-Bunbury, was supposedly attracted to the property because of the bathing.

 However, even with these attractions, the lack of the mail boat meant that the railway line started its life with heavy losses.
 Therefore, to encourage people to use the service, the railway company tried to take advantage of the health and holiday attractions at Howth and offered first class tickets that included the use of changing cubicles on Balscadden beach in Howth.

 Increase in residential properties

-The better communications also meant that it was quicker and safer to travel to Dublin, and with this, the number of residential properties started to grow during the 19th Century.
+The better roads and transport links also meant that it was quicker and safer to travel or commute to Dublin, and with this, the number of residential properties in Howth started to grow during the 19th Century.

 A lot of these houses were built primarily as summer residences for the rich and famous, most of whom had their main residencies in Dublin.
-Many of these summer houses were built on the Hill of Howth overlooking Dublin Bay.
+Many of these summer houses were built on the south side of the Hill of Howth overlooking Dublin Bay.
 Earlscliffe was built around this time, presumably as a summer house..

-One of the challenges of living on the south side of the Hill of Howth was that the roads were not great on this side of the hill.
-There had been talk of a tramway in Howth as far back as 1883, but in those days there was only horse power or possibly steam power, which was unsuitable for Howth due to the steep gradients.
+One of the challenges of living on the south side of the Hill of Howth was that the roads were not great due to the gradients.
+There had been talk of a tramway in Howth as far back as 1883, but in those days there was only horse power or possibly steam power, which was unsuitable for this side of Howth due to the steep gradients.

-However, by the end of the 19th century, electric traction arrived and on the 17th June 1901 the tram line from Sutton to the Howth Summit was opened, with the final leg of the tram line from the Summit to Howth railway station opening on the 1st August 1901.
+However, by the end of the 19th century, electric traction arrived.
+On the 17th June 1901 the tram line from Sutton to the Howth Summit was opened, with the final leg of the tram line from the Summit to Howth railway station opening on the 1st August 1901.